-(1) The number of minority and non-minority group members and women employed in each work classification on the project;
+(1) The number and work hours of minority and non-minority group members and women employed in each work classification on the project;

-(2) The progress and efforts being made in cooperation with unions, when applicable, to increase employment opportunities for minorities and women;

-(3) The progress and efforts being made in locating, hiring, training, qualifying, and upgrading minority and female employees; and b.
-The contractors will submit an annual report to the SHA each July for the duration of the project, indicating the number of minority, women, and non-minority group employees currently engaged in each work classification required by the contract work.
+(2) The progress and efforts being made in cooperation with unions, when applicable, to increase employment opportunities for minorities and women; and b.
+The contractors and subcontractors will submit an annual report to the contracting agency each July for the duration of the project, indicating the number of minority, women, and non-minority group employees currently engaged in each work classification required by the contract work.
 This information is to be reported on Form FHWA-1391.
-If on-the job training is being required by special provision, the contractor will be required to collect and report training data.
+The staffing data should represent the project work force on board in all or any part of the last payroll period preceding the end of July.
+If on-the-job training is being required by special provision, the contractor will be required to collect and report training data.
+The employment data should reflect the work force on board during all or any part of the last payroll period preceding the end of July.